simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 # **Results**

-Below can be seen same inferences make on images that arent used neither in the training nor in the validation set, the resuts are pretty good given the scarcity of labeled data, after same test and same dataset refinitions we find the right augmentation and the results has become acceptable.
+Below can be seen same inferences make on images that arent used neither in the training nor in the validation set, the results are pretty good given the scarcity of labeled data, after same test and same dataset refinitions we find the right augmentation and the results has become acceptable.

 <table style="width:100%">
   <tr>